jeterdevelopment/android_device_motorola_jeter/README.md

 ## Start the build ##
 ---------------
-Type the following in a terminal prompt inside from root of your working folder
+Type the following in a terminal prompt inside from inside the root of your working folder

 	source build/envsetup.sh
 	lunch